UMAprotocol/UMIPs/UMIPs/umip-157.md

 However, slow fills are unlike normal fills in that there is no relayer to whom should be charged the refund incentive fee.
 Slow fills ultimately cause a token outflow from the destination spoke pool, so intuitively the slow fill should be charged the refund incentive fee.

-The `payoutAdjustmentPct` is therefore set equal to the `refundFee` proportion of the outflow amount at the time of the first partial fill `e` that triggered the deposit. `payoutAdjustMentPct = refundFee / e.amount`.
+The `payoutAdjustmentPct` is therefore set equal to the `refundFee` proportion of the outflow amount at the time of the first partial fill `e` that triggered the deposit. `payoutAdjustmentPct = refundFee / e.amount`.

 Follow [this guide](#computing-uba-fees) to determine the refund fee for `e`.